dobrado76/Stable-Diffusion-Unity-Integration/README.md

 A basic but functional Unity Editor Component for image generation using Stable Diffusion Automatic 1111 [webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) from within the Unity Editor.
 ![](screenshot.png)

+# Token of Appreciation
+If you like it, feel free to Buy me a Coffee (https://www.buymeacoffee.com/dobrado76)

+Cheers!

 # Overview
 Simple server configuration with StableDiffusionConfiguration component and SDSettings ScriptableObject assets.